solstoryorg/soldocusaur/docs/standard/items.md

 # Items

 Items are stored off-chain.
-Each item links to the next item in the list, and contains data as well as (verified) information for verifying the next item.
+Each item links to the next item in the list, and contains data as well as (validated) information for verifying the next item.

 ```
 {
-  "verified": {
+  "validated": {
     "itemRaw": text (json of item, see below),
     "itemHash": hex,
     "nextHash": [0-255 * 32],